 Although you may be tempted to just dive right in, your success rate will dramatically increase if you prepare for your fitness journey.
 After all, statics show that only 5-10% of dieters are successful at keeping the weight off long term.
 This means that those who cannot maintain their weight loss have chosen diets that are not sustainable, received improper guidance and/or lack the knowledge of nutrition, and the physiology of how the body works.
 The good news is your sense of excitement and motivation will help fuel your efforts.

-The following are some of the most common reasons for why diet and exercise plans fail, preventing you from becoming the happier and healthier you.
+The following are some of the most common reasons for why fad diets fail, preventing you from becoming the happier and healthier you.

 - Fad diets are not sustainable and can even be unhealthy.
 Many are meant as quick fixes for temporary weight loss and the loss is often just water weight.
 One size does not fit all, as everyone has different needs, sensitivities and allergies.
 We don’t live in a vacuum; many diets are very restrictive.
 By limiting ones’ diet to eating only say, soups or juicing, is just not practical, long term.
 Diets that eliminate all carbs or fats, is not healthy, as they are essential to your health and ability to fuel your body.
 Vegetarian and Vegan diets are great, if you understand what it means.
 It is not for everyone, especially if you can’t make the commitment or you replace animal products with unhealthy food choices such white bread, regular pasta, and other packaged processed foods.

 - Not having defined goals.
 Dieting is more than just figuring out what you should or shouldn’t eat.
 The ideal diet must be paired with realistic, achievable goals that are measurable.
 Make a list with long and short term goals along with the plans on how to achieve them.